-Copying Settings from One Pump to Others
+Copying Settings from One Pump to the Other

-If other pumps at your facility will use the same settings as a pump you have already set up, you can copy the settings from this pump to the others.
+If another pump at your facility will use the same settings as a pump you have already set up, you can copy the settings from this pump to another.
 To do so:

-At the "Pump Setup" screen (Figure 9) for the pump you want to copy from, touch Copy in the upper right corner.
+At the "Pump Setup" screen (Figure 11) for the pump you want to copy from, touch Copy in the upper right corner.
 The Pump Copy screen appears, showing the pump number for the pump you are copying from.